 Psychiatric examination as a second opinion

-Psychiatric examination can be used as a second opinion to assess an ongoing treatment.
-For example, to check it against the latest treatment guidelines.
-In addition, psychiatric examinations are increasingly used in objection and appeal procedures when the outcome of a earlier previously performed examination or assessment is in question.
-Our psychiatrists are aware of the legal assessment frameworks and have knowledge of insurance medical instruments such as the FML.
+Psychiatric examination as a second opinion can be used to assess an ongoing treatment, for example to check it against the most current treatment guidelines.
+In addition, psychiatric examinations are increasingly being used in objection and appeal proceedings when the outcome of an earlier expertise or assessment is in dispute.
+Our psychiatrists are well acquainted with the legal assessment frameworks and have knowledge of insurance medical instruments, such as the FML.

 Possibility of arbitration

-In the event of a conflict between an insured person and the insurer, the insured person can also initiate a medical report.
-Some policies have the option of arbitration.
-The psychiatrist may be appointed as an "arbitrator" in this regard.
+In the event of a conflict between an insured and the insurer, the insured himself may initiate a medical report.
+Some policies offer the possibility of arbitration, in which case the psychiatrist may be appointed as "arbitrator.

 A second opinion provides clarity for